 As you may know, the Appalachian Mountains are composed of a series of ridges.
 Over time, various forces, including rivers, cut "gaps" through these ridges.
 This is especially apparent in many parts of Pennsylvania.
 In this case, the Lehigh River cuts a gap through the Kittatinny Ridge, which extends from the Delaware Water Gap in the northeast to the Mason-Dixon line west of Harrisburg.
 Much of this ridge is also known as Blue Mountain along its length.
 In fact, the Kittatinny and Blue Mountain Tunnels on the PA Turnpike (I-76) also bore through this ridge in Franklin County.
 In addition, the Appalachian Trail (AT) also runs along the summit of this ridge for a good portion of its path through this state.

 After I get boots and backpack on, I depart from the nature center around 10:56am.
+You can clearly see "the gap" in this blue sky photo.

 I will be climbing up this way.
 The trail runs just above those rocks.

 I start out along the Prairie Warbler and Woodpecker Trail and finally make it to the AT.
+The contour lines are not particularly prominent in the map at top, so

 take a look at them on the official trail map below to see the climb I had to do.